 Can I Search for Calendar Records?

-Yes, but remember that the calendar is a front end, so performing a “find” in the calendar interface (in the day or month views, for instance) doesn’t really make any sense as you’d only find the calendar's interface records, not appointment records.
+Yes, but remember that the calendar is a front end, so performing a “find” in the calendar interface (on the Day or Month tabs, for instance) doesn’t really make any sense as you’d only find the calendar's interface records, not appointment records.

-Once on the search screen you can continue to manipulate the filters and then click “apply filters” to adjust the found set.
+Once on the search screen you can continue to manipulate the found set just as you would in any traditional FileMaker file.
 You can also enter find mode and find records by hand, or use FileMaker’s “constrain” options to reduce or expand the found set of filtered records (In Find Mode: Requests / Constrain Found Set).